DS202208/iclick_bestjoy/README.md

   When editing an automation:

-  Add an action → Miscellaneous actions → Execute Service → iCLICK LFO: send_command.
+  Add action → Other actions → Perform an action → iCLICK LFO: send_command.
   Check the "data" option and enter the command in the input field using the format <hub_id>-<TCP_command> (e.g., 1-0001), where:
   1 represents the LFO's unique ID (1-9).
 0001 is the TCP command to be sent.